What is Dry Needling?

 Dry Needling is not the same as acupuncture.
 While the treatments use similar techniques, acupuncture is rooted in Eastern medicine, where needles are inserted along meridian lines.
 Dry Needling, on the other hand, is a therapy that was introduced into medicine in the 1980s.
 Needles are inserted into trigger points instead of meridian lines as a treatment for acute or chronic pain.

 Using Dry Needling as a Part of Your Treatment Plan

 Physiotherapists use Dry Needling as one therapy as part of a holistic treatment plan to help myofascial release or inactivate trigger points to alleviate pain or enhance range of motion.
-Fascia, connective tissue throughout the body, binds together muscles, blood vessels, and ligaments, and nerves.
-With the buildup of ongoing tension and strained muscles, joints may stiffen that restrict motion or cause pain.
-With Dry Needling, a sterile, thin monofilament needle stimulates myofascial release tissues that cannot be manually reached by, for example in sports massage therapy.
+Fascia, connective tissue throughout the body, binds together muscles, blood vessels, ligaments, and nerves.
+With the buildup of ongoing tension and strained muscles, joints may stiffen, restrict motion or cause pain.
+With Dry Needling, a sterile, thin monofilament needle stimulates myofascial release tissues that cannot be manually reached by, for example, in sports massage therapy.

 Injuries, posture, or even stress cause muscular and fascial tissues to wear, thereby restricting mobility.
 Dry Needling can alleviate chronic pain, reduce muscle tension, and normalize neuromuscular dysfunctions to accelerate rehabilitation from an injury.
 Conditions that can be treated include back or neck pain, tennis elbow, joint problems, myofascial pain, pelvic pain, plantar fasciitis, shin splints, shoulder impingement, and tendonitis.